 Elite Circuit Recording Artists, Shannon and the band have consistently been at the top of the bluegrass charts with their last 4 recordings; scoring three number 1 and numerous Top Ten songs.
 This band believes in heartfelt original material and features tight-knit harmonies and superb lyrical instrumentation.

-Shannon Slaughter and County Clare consists of Shannon on guitar and vocals, Heather Slaughter on acoustic bass, mandolin and vocals, Ron Inscore on mandolin and vocals, Trevor Watson on banjo and vocals, Matt Wingate on mandolin, guitar and vocals and Cliff Bailey on acoustic bass and vocals.
+Shannon Slaughter and County Clare consists of Shannon on guitar and vocals, Ron Inscore on mandolin and vocals, Trevor Watson on banjo and vocals, Matt Wingate on mandolin, guitar and vocals and Cliff Bailey on acoustic bass and vocals.
 This band packs quite a strong punch!
 We hope you enjoy the site and we really hope to see you at a show soon!

 What They're Saying ....